OctopusDeploy/blog/blog/2021-11/upgrading-from-octopus-3-is-easier-than-you-think/index.md

 ### Step 1: Uninstall the new Octopus version

-1. Close the Octopus Web Portal and Octopus Manager.
+1. Close the Octopus Web Portal and Octopus Manager
-1. Find Octopus Manager in the Windows Start menu or search using the Task Bar, right-click and select **Uninstall**.
+1. Find Octopus Manager in the Windows Start menu or search using the Task Bar, right-click and select **Uninstall**
-1. Select Octopus from your list of applications and click **Uninstall**.
+1. Select Octopus from your list of applications and click **Uninstall**

 ![The uninstall option in Windows' Programs and Features screen](uninstall1.png)